Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ### Condition

-Conditions evaluate the event data
+Conditions evaluate the event data.
+If the key doesn't exist the it also evaluates to false

 Option          | Values       | Required | Details
 --              | -            | -        | -